ihormudryy/InteractingWithABlockchainNetwork/ccfunctions.md

 }
 ```
 - userID - the user ID
-- newFitcoins - the number of fitcoins to add to user's account
+- newFitcoins - the number of ${COIN_NAME}s to add to user's account

 #### Make purchase
 ```